 Fort Canning Park

 This park is filled with awesome gardens and incredible plant life.
 If you don’t want to spend money at Gardens by the Bay, you can walk through this large park and see some amazing greenery.
+Fort Canning Park is also a great spot to take in some of the history of Singapore.

 This little walking area around the bay is a good place to catch the best views of Singapore.
 The skyscrapers, the Merlion, Marina Bay Sands, and more can all be seen just by walking around this area.
 It cools down significantly in the evening and seeing the city lit up at night is an impressive sight.